 Nungwi - Beach Life in Zanzibar

 During our safari, we both took time off work - couldn’t realistically support clients during nine full days of game drives, post-drive drinks, and - as the buzzwords go - trying to just be present.
 So, we wanted a place to relax and catch up on work afterwards.
-We’d get that in spades in Nungwi, northern Zanzibar’s beach paradise.
+We’d get that in spades in Nungwi Beach, northern Zanzibar’s village paradise.

 “Good Afternoon, Mr. Tenenbaum - Welcome to Highland Bungalows”

 Minus the strange family dynamics, our stay in Nungwi felt a lot like Royal Tenenbaum’s hotel living arrangements.

 For three weeks, we stayed at Highland Bungalows - a dozen little cottages surrounding a pool, with an outdoor bar and restaurant connected.
 A lot of Zanzibar resorts are like beach resorts throughout the tropics - completely walled off, all-inclusive jobs that may as well be anywhere in the world.
 At Highland, we actually felt part of the local community.
 The place was down a back street about 200 yards from the beach, just outside of the center of Nungwi.

 Nungwi itself is a beach town nestled into the far north of Zanzibar, with a mix of tourists and locals - mostly involved with fishing or tourism - all in close proximity.
 When we wanted to stroll out from Highland, we were right in town - local markets, restaurants, cafes, and just, well, community.
 And, the reverse was true as well.
 On any given afternoon, you could grab a cold beer at the Highland bar and were just as likely to strike up a conversation with a local swinging by for a drink as a British tourist.